suzal16/suzal16/README.md

-- 🔭 I’m currently working on project called DVNC
+- 🔭 I’m currently working on project called DVMC
 - 🌱 I’m currently learning Ethical hacking and Full-stack development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...